Billionaire SpaceJam: The Musk, Bezos, Branson, & Allen Space Race

 It was only a few months later Bernie donated money from his loyal grassroots following to the same “reckless and illegal behavior.”
 Feel the Bern.

 “But how could we elect this sexist pig!”

 Emphasis on the we.
 Clinton won the women’s vote 54 to 42%.
 Yes, you read that correctly.
 42% of women voted for Donald “grab her by the pussy” Trump.
 45% of women with a college degree voted for Donald Trump.
 Does this mean they are subservient Stepford housewives voting on husband orders?
 Are they so self-loathing and the white male patriarchy is all they know?
-Absolutely not.
-Don’t victimize women for having their own opinion that inconveniently doesn’t match yours, you sexist.
+Probably not.
+Don’t victimize women for having their own opinion that inconveniently doesn’t match yours.

 “But how could we elect this xenophobic anti-Hispanic wall builder!”

 29% of Hispanics voted for Trump, up from the 27% who voted for Romney.
 Perhaps Trumps sentiments spun as anti-immigration actually sanctified legal immigrants.

 My parents fought for years to immigrate from communist Bulgaria into the tail end of Cold War America and did grueling low paying jobs to get started.
 I’m sure most immigrant families have a similar storyline.
 Ideally, we would create a system that welcomes people from all over the world, but that’s just not the reality.
 We’ve got Syrian refugees being relocated into the hood in North St. Louis scared for their life.
 Maybe making an effort to make the living standard in our own cities a notch above a Middle Eastern war zone our own cities should be a greater priority than a massive influx of immigrants.